alfateam/orm-benchmarks/README.md

-# ORM Benchmarks comparing Orange ORM and Drizzle ORM
+# ORM Benchmarks comparing Orange and Drizzle

 This guide explains how to run the project with SQL Server using the Remote - Containers extension in Visual Studio Code.
 The benchmarks will run in the github action as well.